mstocco/mariostoc.co/content/traininglog/20210815-ironman2021-6weeksout.md

 Slow to get out the door this morning and although I had a few traffic lights turn in my favour, I was just over 8 minutes to the ride to the pool.

-Once in the pool, I started slow(er) for the warm up set and then settled into a groove for the 10x100 and 4x250 sets.
-I felt good too.
-Because I was slow leaving home, I did cut some of the rest periods short to fit in the full 2800m workout.
+Once in the pool, I started slow(er) for the warm up set and then **settled into a groove** for the 10x100 and 4x250 sets.
+Some of the rest periods were shortened to fit in the full workout.
 I was last out of the water and the lanes were pretty free this morning.

 <!---->
 ## FRIDAY AUG 20